TerryvanWalen/SE_SE_metrics/README.md

 */
 ```

-Another way of counting volume is the following, which has much nicer code but it also much slower:
+Another way of counting volume is the following, which has much nicer code but it also much slower.

-We calculate volume by eliminating any text which is not code and then counting how many lines are left.
+Calculate volume by eliminating any text which is not code and then counting how many lines are left.
 Steps for each file:
- - Replace any * in strings with the string [*], in order to avoid identifying any multiline comments in them
+ - Replace all strings with \* in order to avoid identifying any multiline comments in them: "any string like this" -> "\*"
- - Convert the list of rows to a single string, while still keeping newline(\n) characters
+ - Convert the list of rows to a single string, while still keeping newline characters(\n)
  - Remove block comments with regular expressions
  - Convert back to a list of rows by splitting between the newline(\n) character
  - Remove blank lines
  - Remove line comments

+#### Validation
+Testing was done by keeping a separate Eclipse project with a single class but which tried to cover all corner cases of this metric.
+To validate our results our results we used two external tools:
+ - cloc-1.74
+   - During the development process we found that cloc does not cover the case illustrated in the code above, where a line of code occurs right after a block comment ends, but on the same line.
+ - LocMetrics

 ### From numbers to score